ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 The value type depends on the field definition allowed Content Types setting:

-- if only one Content Type is allowed, the value will be of this type
-- if there are no restrictions, or several types are allowed, the value will be an `Item`
+- for types that return content items if there are no restrictions, or several types are allowed, the value will be an `Item`

 The cardinality (single or collection) depends on the selection limit setting:

 - if only one item is allowed, the value is unique: `ArticleItem`, `FolderItem`
 - if there are no limits, or the limit is larger than 1, the value is a collection: `"[ArticleItem]", "[FolderItem]"`.

 #### Field input mapping